 - On-peak: When demand for electricity is generally higher.
 These are busier times of day - generally when people are cooking, starting up their computers and running heaters or air conditioners.

-People use electricity differently depending on the season, so the TOU price periods are different in the winter than they are in the summer.
+With ULO, the price periods remain the same all year round.
+The TOU price periods, however, are different in the winter than they are in the summer.

 Are you thinking about switching your electricity price plan?
 Here are a few things to consider.
 Make sure you have some of your recent electricity bills handy as you go through the information below.
-Keep in mind the effect of COVID-19 on your electricity use (for instance, you may be working from home when you normally wouldn’t be).
 Most of the information you will need is on the Electricity line of your bill.

-Your price plan – Do you pay TOU or Tiered prices for your electricity?
+- Your price plan – Do you know your electricity pricing plan?
 If you’re unsure, take a look at the Electricity line of your bill.
 Most residential and small business customers in Ontario pay TOU prices.

-Your consumption pattern – When you use electricity can be another factor in your choice.
+- Your consumption pattern – When you use electricity can be another factor in your choice.
 Historically, the typical residential customer who paid TOU prices has used nearly two thirds of their power at off-peak times – the time when the lowest TOU price applies.
 The other third of their power used was typically split equally between on- and mid-peak times.
-Look at the Electricity line of your bill to see how much power you use in each of the three TOU price periods.

 If you’re thinking about switching, you should pay close attention to how much electricity you use in a month, because on Tiered pricing the price is higher for every kWh of electricity that you use above the Tier threshold of 1,000 kWh in the winter, or 600 kWh in the summer.
 For instance, if you heat your home electrically, your monthly use in the winter may be higher.
 And the same goes for the summer if you need to run your air conditioner.